chrismatteson/terraform-code-style-guide/README.md

 **override.tf:** A special terraform file to [override other resource definitions](https://www.terraform.io/docs/configuration/override.html).
 No need to use this in the typical workflow.

 **providers.tf:** Separating out providers into its own file.
 While not recommended, providers can also be dependent resources.
 Similar to data sources, these aren’t needed as reference.
-They should exist where they make sense in the story, usually at the top of the main.tf where they set the stage for the story which the data sources and resources will tell.
+They should exist where they make sense in the code, usually at the top of the main.tf where they set the stage which the data sources and resources will tell.

 **&lt;component>.tf:** It’s very common to still see individual components or resource types separated into their own files.
-It's easy, and it's similar to how other languages would break apart files and makes sense from the standpoint of an individual author.
-The problem is that it works particularly poorly for Terraform.
-Terraform does two unique things which make this practice problematic:

-1. Terraform blindly combines all files in a directory, without any explicit imports or function edges.
-2. Terraform orders resources by generating a Directed Acyclic Graph instead of in order of which they are written.

-The result of these unique Terraform features when combined with splitting resources across multiple files is that there are graph edges which cross files in completely unpredictable ways.
-While separating these files makes each individual file easier to consumer, their inherently opaque interconnectedness means it's impossible to actually understand what's going on without reviewing all parts, often skipping back and forth between files.

-Submodules on the other hand provide very clear edges using variables and outputs.
-It's completely reasonable to read just a module block and understand enough about how that submodule is used without needing to actually read the rest of the module code.

-In anything except the most simple demo code which is being written, submodules will provide an easier to understand and more scalable approach. practice this tends to reduce readability of the story.
+The issue here is addressed in the “Invisible Edge Problem” above.

 ### Other Files in Module